Discover the 50 most Amazing Vinegar Uses in Gardens and Homes that can be of a lot of help to you all year round!

-The acidity of the vinegar can turn your pink hydrangeas into the blue.
+The acidity of the vinegar can turn your pink hydrangeas into blue.
 Just add half to one cup of white vinegar in every one gallon of water you add to dilute it and pour it on around your hydrangeas.
-You can do this occasionally, but beware, this trick is not for regular use!
+You can do this occasionally, but beware; this trick is not for regular use!

 25. Catch Moths

-Tiny moth larvae are capable of consuming at least one leaf a day from their favorite plants.
-Place a mixture of 1 part molasses and 2 parts white distilled vinegar in a tin container and hang on a tree to catch moths.
+Tiny moth larvae can consume at least one leaf a day from their favorite plants.
+Place a blend of 1 part molasses and 2 parts white distilled vinegar in a container and hang it on a strategic spot to lure and catch them.

 26. Clean Mirrors in Greenhouse and Garden

 Glasses in the greenhouse and those beautiful mirrors installed in your garden tend to get stains and dust quite quickly.

-Mix 1/4 cup white vinegar, 1 cup water, 2-3 drops of dawn dish soap, and spray directly on the glass.
+Mix 1/4 cup white vinegar, 1 cup water, and 2-3 drops of dawn dish soap, and spray directly on the glass.
 Wipe off the dirt easily with a soft cloth or dry paper towels.

 Discover some of the best dawn dish soap uses in the garden here

 27. Clean Paintbrushes

-If you are spending time painting your planters or any other item in your garden but slacking off to clean the brushes after, do this–let the paint brushes sit in the hot vinegar for 30 minutes.
+If you are spending time painting your planters or any other item in your garden but slacking off to cleaning the brushes afterward, do this–let the paint brushes sit in the hot vinegar for 30 minutes.
 Rinse well with water afterward.